 Marshall University has licensed a system to automate and expedite the process of software updates for university-owned computers.
 This system is called the KACE K1000 Management Appliance (or KBOX for short) by Dell/KACE®.
-The KBOX Client software client will periodically remind the computer user when critical software updates are needed.
+The KBOX Client software client will periodically remind a computer user when critical software updates are needed.

 As for your personal computer, you should frequently check for available updates.
 Most major software companies regularly release updates and patches to fix new vulnerabilities in their software.
 One should beware of the bogus update sites or e-mails that appear to be from a legitimate company but provide links to the fake sites.
 Here we provide you with the correct links to operating system and internet-based applications that should be an absolute priority for updating and patching:

 Microsoft and Apple provide free security updates for their software products.

 - Windows: Microsoft issues patches for all Microsoft products on the second Tuesday of each month, as well as out-of-cycle patches on any day of the month.
 This is a good occasion to check manually, a practice that you should follow once every two weeks, to make sure all of the updates have been installed.
 Find out how to check for Windows Updates here.

 - Apple OS X: Updates are issued frequently, and their contents may differ depending on which processor is in your Mac (PowerPC or Intel).
 Check for Apple OS X updates here.